 Did you know?
 You can buy sparkling meads, too!

 Usually, after opening your lighter meads, you should keep them in your fridge.
 However, storage instructions for lighter meads vary, so your best bet is to follow the instructions on the label.

 How Long Mead Lasts

 Now: If you keep an opened bottle of classic mead in your cabinet for more than a year, its quality may deteriorate.
-It may not taste great but is safe to consume.
+It may not taste great, but it is safe to consume.

-You should look for the best before date for the lighter meads.
+You should look for the best-before date for the lighter meads.
 Usually, they will be in their best form until that time, though you will be okay drinking your mead up to a few weeks after this date.
-However, there’s no harm staying on the safe side – light mead has a shorter shelf life compared to the classic varieties.
+However, there’s no harm in staying on the safe side – light mead has a shorter shelf life compared to the classic varieties.

 Approximate shelf life at a glance: